MathyouMB/website/src/content/articles/why-computer-science-students-are-struggling-to-find-jobs.md

 Although there are jobs in tech, the majority of these jobs are for Software Developers, Data Scientists, Security Analysts, etc. _not "computer scientists"._

-Computer science is merely the foundation for these fields in the same way math is the foundation for physics and physics is the foundation for chemistry
+Computer science is merely the foundation for these fields in the same way math is the foundation for physics and physics is the foundation for chemistry.

 ![foundations](/images/articles/2024/why-computer-science-students-are-struggling-to-find-jobs/foundations.png)